 Flexible reporting platform for new types of telemetry sharing

-Unlike today, where Microsoft's platform isn't flexible enough to provide new types of telemetry that partners want, the Windows 8 telemetry platform shares new types of telemetry with new kinds of partners.
-The Windows 8 telemetry sharing platform is not limited to one telemetry source, but can access all the key internal systems.
-The sharing platform for report building can quickly adapt reports for changing needs (such as how specific products are used) and is not limited to specific partner types.
+The Windows 8 telemetry platform shares new types of telemetry with new kinds of partners.
+The Windows 8 telemetry sharing platform isn’t limited to one telemetry source, but can access all the key internal systems.
+The sharing platform for report building can quickly adapt reports for changing needs (such as how specific products are used) and isn’t limited to specific partner types.

 Monetizing your app